iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 pennies per play to social media algorithms that demand constant content production---have been eroding creative sustainability for decades.

 This also raises some questions about creative expression itself: If artistic meaning is truly intrinsic, why does external validation through scarcity matter so much?
 If the creative process itself provides fulfillment, why does the existence of an alternative production method threaten it?
-Professionals are still heavily respected, even in a world of vast automation.
+Everyone still respects professionals, even in a world of vast automation.
 The proliferation of independent small creators shows that we value authenticity just as much as raw skill and output.
 The anxiety suggests that the validation of creative work has become dangerously tethered to the perceived difficulty of production, a vulnerability that pre-dates AI.

 AI becomes a visible target for organizing resistance precisely because it represents the culmination of these trends in a concrete,